darius/traitor/laplace-essay-on-probabilities.md

 the rapid successes of the Turks who had just thrown down the Low Empire.
 This star, after four of its revolutions, excited among us a quite different interest.
-The knowledge of the laws of the system of the world, gained in this interval, had dispelled the childish fears due to ignorance of the true setting of man in the universe; and Halley, having recognized the identity of this comet with those of 1531, 1607, and 1682, announced its next return for the end of 1758 or the start of 1759.
-The world awaited, with impatience, this return that ought to confirm one of the greatest discoveries ever made in the sciences, and fulfil the prediction of Seneca, when he said of the revolution of those stars which descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths escaped us."
+The knowledge of the laws of the system of the world, won in this interval, had dispelled the childish fears due to ignorance of the true setting of man in the universe; and Halley, having recognized the identity of this comet with those of 1531, 1607, and 1682, announced its next return for the end of 1758 or the start of 1759.
+The world awaited, with impatience, this return that ought to confirm one of the greatest discoveries ever made in the sciences, and fulfil the prediction of Seneca, when he said of the revolution of these stars which descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths escaped us."
 Clairaut undertook then to subject to analysis the